The Cavachon is not a pure breed. It’s a combination of the Bichon Frise and the Cavalier King Charles Spaniel.

 Reputable breeders should be able to provide a health guarantee, as well as the dog’s family history.
 They should also allow you to spend time with the puppies and the parent dogs.

-They should give you information the puppy’s diet.
+They should give you information about the puppy’s diet.
 Reputable breeders should also give you references from their recent sales.

 3 Little-Known Facts About Cavachon Puppies